VKD-cyber/NutriBuddy/README.md

 # NutriBuddy
-Agentic ai with the help of IBM cloud
+Nutrition Agentic ai with the help of IBM cloud